webpack/webpack.js.org/content/guides/caching.md

     + 1 hidden module
 ```

 ... we can see that all three have.
-This is because the [`module.id`](/api/module-variables#module-id-commonjs-) of each is incremental by default, so...
+This is because each [`module.id`](/api/module-variables#module-id-commonjs-) is incremented based on resolving order by default.
+Meaning when the order of resolving is changed, the IDs will be changed as well.
+So, to recap:

 - The `main` bundle changed because of its new content.
 - The `vendor` bundle changed because its `module.id` was changed.
 - And, the `runtime` bundle changed because it now contains a reference to a new module.

 The first and last are expected -- it's the `vendor` hash we want to fix.
-Luckily, there are two plugins that can help us out with this dilemma.
-The first is the [`NamedModulesPlugin`](/plugins/named-modules-plugin), which will use the path to the module rather than a numerical ID.
-While this plugin is useful during development for easier to read output, it does take a bit longer to run.
-The second option is the [`HashedModuleIdsPlugin`](/plugins/hashed-module-ids-plugin), which is what we'll use as these examples are more targeted toward production builds:
+Luckily, there are two plugins we can use to resolve this issue.
+The first is the [`NamedModulesPlugin`](/plugins/named-modules-plugin), which will use the path to the module rather than a numerical identifier.
+While this plugin is useful during development for more readable output, it does take a bit longer to run.
+The second option is the [`HashedModuleIdsPlugin`](/plugins/hashed-module-ids-plugin), which is recommended for production builds:

 __webpack.config.js__